-Downtown Beppu is not so great: shops are quite rare and, except for a few 'themed' bars, everything closes early.
-The city is in the countryside near Oita, east of Kyushu, and isn't served by the Shinkansen (but the train ride is compatible with the Japan Rail Pass, from Kokura or Fukuoka).
-The whole central part of Beppu, between the station and the coast, is very moisty and surprisingly dirty.
+One thing is certain: downtown Beppu is not so great.
+Shops are quite rare, and except for a few 'themed' bars, everything closes early.
+As a matter of fact, the city is in the countryside near Oita, east of Kyushu, and isn't served by the Shinkansen 🚅.
+Beppu’s whole central part, between the station and the coast, is very moist and surprisingly dirty, swarming with aggressive bugs.

-Therefore, it's a better idea to visit Kannawa, a typical neighborhood of beautiful small buildings littered with onsen.
+Therefore, it's a better idea to visit Kannawa, a typical neighborhood of beautiful small buildings littered with onsen ♨️ and the starting point to explore the Hells.
 The visits are relaxing and the scenery very welcoming.
-The older population is very calm, so take the opportunity to spend a few days off in Beppu, while trying its traditionnal onsens.
-The city is also known for its sex museum (Beppu Hihokan) and a mountain full of monkeys (Takasaki Yama).
+The older population is very calm, so take the opportunity to spend a few days in Beppu’s thermal facilities to unwind over a busy sightseeing travel in Japan.